Sumboard

 Red flag #3: Unlimited everything.
 Clients who want unlimited end-users, unlimited dashboards, unlimited data sources, and unlimited support at a flat fee are asking you to subsidize their entire growth trajectory.
 That works if they stay small.
 It's catastrophic if they scale.

 Set reasonable thresholds where pricing adjusts.
-The Cloud Software Association found that 85% of successful white-label arrangements use tiered pricing for exactly this reason—it protects both parties as circumstances change.
+The Cloud Software Association found that 85% of successful white-label arrangements use tiered pricing for exactly this reason, it protects both parties as circumstances change.

 The hardest walk-away scenario: clients who view white-label analytics as a commodity.
 If they're shopping purely on price and treating white-label dashboard customization like a generic feature, they'll never value the implementation expertise, ongoing optimization, or strategic guidance you provide.

 These clients typically churn within 12 months anyway.
-Better to invest your time with clients who understand that analytics isn't just a technical capability—it's a competitive differentiator that requires thoughtful deployment.
+Better to invest your time with clients who understand that analytics isn't just a technical capability.
+It's a competitive differentiator that requires thoughtful deployment.

 Ready to launch customer-facing analytics?